An Alimony Lawyer Can Help You Get a Fair Spousal Maintenance Award

-Alimony, or “maintenance,” is the ongoing payment that one spouse makes to another during of after divorce.
-It is designed to help the lower earning spouse through the divorce period or through the remainder of their life.
-The attorneys of Colwell Law Group ensure that our clients’ best interests are preserved, whether that means receiving an adequate amount or coming to a reasonable agreement in terms of the payment they must provide.
+Alimony, or “maintenance,” is the ongoing payment that one spouse makes to another during or after divorce.
+It is designed to help the lower-earning spouse through the divorce period or through the remainder of their life.
+The Albany NY alimony lawyers at Colwell Law Group ensure that our clients’ best interests are preserved, whether that means receiving an adequate amount or coming to a reasonable agreement in terms of the payment they must provide.

 Concerns over how one will pay the bills post separation/divorce are often the foremost on our client’s minds.
 Unfortunately, these concerns are usually some of the most complex and contested aspects of a divorce case.
 They are typically addressed through an order of spousal maintenance, commonly referred to as alimony.
 Spousal maintenance is an order providing for payments from one ex-spouse to the other either during or after a divorce.

 At The Colwell Law Group, LLC, we have the experience and skill necessary get you a fair spousal maintenance award in terms of both amount and duration.
 Since 2005, our firm has been securing the best possible outcomes for our divorce clients.
 With decades of combined matrimonial and family law litigation experience, we know how to favorably resolve even the most complex spousal maintenance/alimony issues.
 Our focus on divorce and child custody matters allows us to keep abreast of the most recent case law trends and statutory changes.
 Contact our Capital Region divorce law firm today for the legal guidance you need.